 You might also like my mung bean sprouts stir fry!

 Ackee Stir Fry

 - 10 g root ginger sliced into thin batons

 - 1 chilli pepper sliced

 - 1 red pepper sliced

 - 280 g tin of ackee drained and rinsed

 - ½ lime juiced

-- 1 tbsp coriander (cilantro) chopped
+- 1 tablespoon coriander (cilantro) chopped

 - Heat a little oil in a wok and add the ginger, garlic, chilli and red pepper.
 Stir fry for a couple of minutes.